Area codes 814 and 582: History

 Area code 814 is one of the original North American area codes established in 1947.
 Its numbering plan area (NPA) is the largest in the state.
 It is the only one of Pennsylvania's original four NPAs that still has its original boundaries.
 The largest cities in the area are Johnstown, Altoona, State College and Erie; otherwise this region is largely rural.

 On April 30, 2020, the Pennsylvania Public Utility Commission approved area code 582 for an all-service overlay, in the face of projections that 814 would exhaust in late 2022.
 From October 3, 2020 to April 3, 2021, a permissive dialing period was in effect, during which both seven- and ten-digit dialing was allowed for area code 814.
 The in-service date for the overlay was May 1, 2021, when assignments of central office codes with area code 582 were permissible, given that all prefixes in 814 had been exhausted.
-With this implementation, seven-digit dialing ended in Pennsylvania.